anderson-aristotle/ruby-hash/README.md

 ## Introduction

 In Ruby, "A Hash is a dictionary-like collection of unique keys and their values".
-In sharp contrast to JavaScript, [Ruby Hashes](http://ruby-doc.org/core-2.4.1/Hash.html) are not the most general object in the language, but are instances of a specialized class for key/value storage.
+In sharp contrast to JavaScript, [Ruby Hashes](http://ruby-doc.org/core-2.5.0/Hash.html) are not the most general object in the language, but are instances of a specialized class for key/value storage.

 ## Ruby Symbols

-A [Symbol](http://ruby-doc.org/core-2.4.1/Symbol.html) is a sequence of characters that is stored at most once in any instance of the Ruby interpreter.
+http://ruby-doc.org/core-2.5.0/Symbol.htmlcharacters that is stored at most once in any instance of the Ruby interpreter.

 In Ruby, strings are compared a character at a time, but symbols are compared by `object_id`.
 This makes comparing symbols fast and therefore much more